nat2bee/Foragers_vs_Nurses/README.md

 # Data and scripts repository from the manuscript:
-> **Multiple lineages, same molecular tools: task specialization is commonly regulated across all eusocial bee groups** *Natalia de Souza Araujo, Yannick Wurm, and Maria Cristina Arias*
+> **Multiple lineages, same molecular tools: task specialization is commonly regulated across all eusocial bee groups** *Natalia de Souza Araujo, and Maria Cristina Arias*

 ## Repository content

 ### Data files
-- **Jt_fornur_dez16_lncCod.fasta.gz**: transcripts assembled based on RNASeq data from foragers and nurses of *T. angustula*.
+- **Bt_fornur_dez16_lncCod_renamed_one.fasta.bz2**: superTranscripts assembled based on RNASeq data from foragers and nurses of *B. terrestris*.
 Assembly method described in the manuscript.

+- **Jt_fornur_dez16_lncCod_renamed.fasta.gz**: superTranscripts assembled based on RNASeq data from foragers and nurses of *T. angustula*.
+Assembly method described in the manuscript.

-- **Bt_fornur.mstat.data**: Estimation of DNA methylation in the transcriptome of *B. terrestris* nurse.
+- **Bt_fornur.mstat.data**: Estimation of DNA methylation in the supertranscriptome of *B. terrestris* nurse.
 Analysis method described in the manuscript.

-- **Jt_fornur.mstat.data**: Estimation of DNA methylation in the transcriptome of *T. angustula* nurse.
+- **Jt_fornur.mstat.data**: Estimation of DNA methylation in the supertranscriptome of *T. angustula* nurse.
 Analysis method described in the manuscript.

 ### Statistics